talangaff/Caesar-Cipher/README.md

 # Caesar-Cipher
-A Caesar Cipher script that can help encrypt, decrypt, and help decrypt without knowing the key.
+A Caesar Cipher script that can encrypt, decrypt, and help decrypt without knowing the key.